junxit/us-congress-bills-110/metadata.md

 - 2008-02-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S609)
 - 2008-02-04 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S609)
 - 2008-02-04 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S609)
+- 2008-02-05 — Message on Senate action sent to the House.
+- 2008-02-06 — Received in the House.
+- 2008-02-06 — Referred to the House Committee on House Administration.